bcwhite-code/brians-blueprints/self-building-spacex.md

 The "waterfill" mod was a requirement in my original designs (though only for Nauvis) but I've been working on removing it.
-There may still be some blueprints here and there that still have it.
+There may still be some blueprints here and there that still use it.

 You'll need the following blueprint books: